Prema Murthy: Career

-Murthy's artistic portfolio encompasses a diverse array of works that showcase her distinctive exploration of themes and mediums.
 Murthy's early digital art works from the 1990s - such as Bindigirl and Mythic Hybrid - are considered pioneering examples of internet art from a feminist perspective.
 These works explored the intersections of gender, race, and technology, while also utilizing the then-emerging tools of streaming media as a platform for performance art.
 These works contributed to the cyberfeminist art movement, while also drawing inspiration from postcolonial studies and feminist science fiction.
 In 2015 Murthy's work Bindigirl was included in the group retrospective "Come As You Are: Art of the 1990s".

-Notable among her creations is "Fuzzy Logic," an installation that seamlessly blends handmade and digital elements, introducing the concept of imprecise precision.
-Crafted with simple black wool yarn, the three-dimensional structure of Fuzzy Logic extends into the space, evoking notions of crystals and geometric forms.
-Murthy's emphasis on exploring the interplay between minimalism and abundance, with a focus on lines and form over color, is noteworthy.
-"Fuzzy Logic" was later featured at MoMA PS 1 in New York City.